pykeen/pykeen/docs/source/index.rst

 The system has a modular architecture, and can be configured by the user through the command line interface.

-Installation is as easy as getting the code from `PyPI <https://pypi.python.org/pypi/pybel>`_ with :code:`python3 -m pip install pybel`
+Installation is as easy as getting the code from `PyPI <https://pypi.python.org/pypi/pykeen>`_ with :code:`python3 -m pip install pykeen`

 Citation
 --------